-- (2) Significant trees.
-The total caliper of replacement trees for significant trees, removed either individually or as part of a tree canopy cover, or legacy trees must equal one and a half times the total caliper of the significant trees removed or seriously injured. - (3) Historic trees.
-The total caliper of replacement trees for historic trees must equal three times the total caliper of the historic trees removed or seriously injured. - (4) Species.
-A replacement tree is an approved tree determined by the director, [must be one of the following trees,] and no one species of tree may constitute more than 35 percent of the replacement trees planted on a lot or tract more than two acres in size.
+(2) Significant trees and legacy trees.
+The total caliper of replacement trees for significant trees, removed either individually or as part of a tree canopy cover, or legacy trees must equal or exceed three times the total caliper of the significant trees removed or seriously injured.

+(3) Historic trees.
+The total caliper of replacement trees for historic trees must equal or exceed five times the total caliper of the historic trees removed or seriously injured.

+(4) Species.
+A replacement tree is an approved tree determined by the director, [must be one of the following trees,] and no one species of tree may constitute more than 30 percent of the replacement trees planted on a lot or tract more than one acre in size.